enterashutosh/image-to-hexadecimal-converter/README.md

 ## Usage

-To use the Dot Art Generator, follow these steps:
+To use the image to hexadecimal converter, follow these steps:

 1. Clone the repository:
     ```bash